Threshold Vault presents

 03 Business & logistics

-You receive tracking by email the moment your kit leaves our facility.
+You receive tracking by email the moment your Legacy kit leaves our facility.

 Your scheme keeps working.
 This is the most important thing to understand about the product.